-With the introduction of the new Omega Speedmaster reference presented a few weeks ago, we thought we'd look at some of the most significant references in the history of the legendary Moonwatch.
-In this episode, together with the collector and watchmaker technician Karim Marchi, before we get to dwell on the new models, we will take a big leap in time to start from where it all began, in 1957, with the birth of the reference CK2915.
+With the introduction of the new Omega reference Speedmaster presented a few weeks ago, we thought we'd examine some of the most significant references in the history of the legendary Moonwatch.
+In this episode, together with the collector and watchmaker Karim Marchi, before we focus on the new models, we will take a big leap in time to start from where it all began, in 1957, with the birth of the reference CK2915.

 Could Louis Brandt have imagined when he opened the Omega factory that his brand would one day in the future be reflected in a single watch as a symbol of precision, reliability and beauty worldwide?

-We will never know for sure, but what we do know is that Omega's Speedmaster is one of the most iconic timepieces in the history of watchmaking, an instrument that was born as a chronograph for motor racing, but that over time has become much more of a simple object but a faithful companion of adventures and extraordinary events that marked the twentieth century.
+We will never know for sure, but what we know is that it is Speedmaster by Omega is one of the most iconic watches in the history of watchmaking, an instrument born as a chronograph for car racing, but which over time has become much more than a simple object but a faithful companion of adventures and extraordinary events that they marked the 20th century.

 Speedmaster CK2915 (1957 - 1959)